ifebtech/groupcapstoneproject/documentation.md

 Hence, it became necessary to:

-Create a MongoDB Atlas database, and

-Configure the .env file to point to it.
+Create a MongoDB Atlas database, and Configure the .env file to point to it.

-Step 1: Create MongoDB Atlas Account
+**1: Create MongoDB Atlas Account**

 - Navigate to https://www.mongodb.com/cloud/atlas